 The strip above shows a junctional rhythm with retrograde P waves before the QRS complex.
 The strip below shows retrograde P waves after the QRS complex.

 Since the AV node limits the impulse conduction to the ventricles, a rhythm like atrial flutter at a rate of 300 beats per minute might be conducted at 2:1 intervals.

 In junctional ectopic tachycardia, conduction bypasses the AV node, and this occurs usually after surgery or as a neonate, when it is known as His bundle tachycardia.

-A junctional escape beats originate from subsidiary pacemaker cells in the AV junction.
+Junctional escape beats originate from subsidiary pacemaker cells in the AV junction.
 The pacemaker’s firing rate is between 40 and 60 beats per minute.
 Whenever the primary pacemaker, the SA node, fails to fire, or the AV node blocks the atrial impulse, junctional escape beats will occur.
 A junctional escape rhythm is a sequence of at least three or more junctional escape beats which occur at a rate of 40-60 beats per minute.
-In the ECG below, an athlete has a resting sinus rate which is slower than his junctional rate, and you can notice retrograde P waves hidden in the ST-T waves.
+In the ECG below, an athlete has a resting sinus rate which is slower than his junctional rate, and you will notice retrograde P waves hidden in the ST-T waves.

 Accelerated junctional rhythms are caused by events that activate the junctional pacemaker cells, including electrolyte abnormalities, medications, or ischemia, and the rate is 60 to 100 beats per minute.

 Nonparoxysmal junctional tachycardia begins as an accelerated junctional rhythm with the rate gradually increasing to greater than 100 beats per minute.
 Retrograde atrial capture may occur, or there may be AV dissociation with the ventricular rate faster than the atrial rate.